SeppPenner/OpenWeatherMapAPI/README.md

 # OpenWeatherMapAPI for free servises
-My releasen of openweathermapapi for net framework 4.6.1 You can get all what openweathermap can given by api
+My release of openweathermap api for net framework 4.6.1
 -----

 # Download dll